The 12 Best National Parks on the East Coast to Explore

 Schoodic Woods, Blackwoods, Seawall, and Duck Harbour are all within the park, but it is important to note that you should make your reservations in advance, and you can only use local firewood here.

 There are also loads of places to stay in nearby towns if camping isn't quite your thing.
-Check out accommodation options, latest prices, and more details here.

 Where to eat in Acadia National Park?